holycrap872/til/elf/readelf_-l_hello.md

    It's likely that objdump dynamically generates what the virtual file would look like upon being loaded into memory.

+4. The first LOAD segment is given permissions RE, while the second load segment is given permissions RW,  This shows that these two segments can be thought of as the program and variable parts of the program respectively.

 ```
   DYNAMIC        0x0000000000000e28 0x0000000000600e28 0x0000000000600e28
                  0x00000000000001d0 0x00000000000001d0  RW     8